Pivotality, twisted centres and the anti-double of a Hopf monad

 \end{definition}

 Many natural examples of monoidal categories, such as the category of vector spaces, are not strict.
 That is, the associativity and unitality of the tensor product only hold up to (suitably coherent) natural isomorphisms.
 However, we can compensate this by \emph{Mac Lane's strictification theorem}.
 It states that any monoidal category is, in a `structure preserving manner', equivalent to a strict one.
 A proof is given for example in \cite[Theorem~2.8.5]{Etingof2015}.
-For this reason, and to keep our notation concise, we shall omit the prefix `strict' from now on.
+Thus, we shall only consider strict monoidal categories from now on, and will omit the prefix `strict'.

 The next definition slightly extends the scope of \cite{Etingof2015} but is standard in the literature, see for example \cite[Chapter~3]{Aguiar2010}.